paper-engineer/guides-to-life/docs/README.md

 - see if I can make it read separate collections for chapters
 - figure out how to make a splash page and book landing pages...fuck it, introduction section it is, then there's just the splash page left. ugh, and the faq/site stuff, but that's basically just a book and some hooks.
 - the next/prev page buttons don't work for the same reason the index.html pages don't work. fix it, then make a PR.
 - it's in two locations: includes/thirdparty/chapter-list and layouts/chapter-index. so far. there may be more.
+- found one in includes/internal/prev-next.html and updated that too

 8/2/2026
 - set up the thing and made the toc work.